SarbSingh34/PiratelanguageTranslator/README.md

 Hey -🕶
+Do you remember Captain Jack Sparrow
+So....
-Let's Create Your Own Language to Pirate Language with the help of this Piratelanguage Translator
+Let's Create Your Own Language to Pirate Language